 Here are a few practical tips to help you get the best results from your window replacement project:

 - Consider the climate: South Florida's high winds and extreme temperatures require special consideration when it comes to window replacement.
-Look for windows with reinforced frames and secure installation systems.
+Look for windows with reinforced frames and secure installation systems that can withstand a tropical storm.

-- Look for energy efficiency: While higher upfront costs may be tempting, energy-efficient windows can provide significant long-term savings on energy bills and reduce your carbon footprint.
+- Look for energy efficiency: While higher upfront costs may be tempting, energy efficient windows can provide significant long term savings on energy bills and reduce your carbon footprint.
+In our heat, a window that reflects heat away from the home is worth its weight in gold.

 - Shop around: Get quotes from multiple installation companies to compare prices and services.
 Be wary of companies that are unwilling to provide detailed estimates or have a history of complaints filed against them.